con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	blo ldan bdag] VM; blo ldan mchog monlam
 > 	mi g.yo ba] em.; spyod yul ba VM

-Yogi, king of the universe, eternal,
+Eternal, *yogin*, king of everywhere,
-Meditation, meditation's focus,
+The object and the mind of concentration,
-The master of intelligent thinking—
+The master of intelligent reflection—
-For only by one self is he experienced—
+For by oneself alone is he experienced—
 The unmoving and ultimate beginning,
-Who bears awakening's threefold body.
-(58)
+Bearing embodiment in its three forms, (58)

 * Note that VM comments on *mi g.yo ba*; *spyod yul ba* is evidently a scirbal error in the pratīka.

 > pañcakāyātmako buddhaḥ pañcajñānātmako vibhuḥ |